• About/Start Here

 Do you know about the Ferry from Galveston to Port Boliver?
 You can take the Ferry (free) over to the other Islands.
 You’ll wait in line (sometimes long) and drive your car onto the Ferry for an 18-minute one-way ride.
 Getting out of your vehicle is allowed, and I’ve heard you can go up to the 2nd floor to try to spot the dolphins.
 Once at the ferry ports, you hop off and go sightseeing or whatever else you want.
 Then, at a specific time, the Ferry takes you back.
 OR there is a road that does lead back to Galveston, but I believe it’s a long way around.

-Travel Tip: We waited in line for the Ferry as long as we could and realized it would be a much longer wait, and we had to get back to my Uncle’s house to get ready to drive back home – and this was in October!!
+Travel Tip: We waited in line for the Ferry as long as we could and realized it would be a much longer wait.
+We had to get back to my Uncle’s house to get ready to drive back home—and this was in October!!

 Yoga On Stewart Beach